Clubs & Organizations

 National Honor Society

-The Pep Squad is a group of students who show their Mercy pride and talent through stepping and dancing at basketball games.
-Meetings occur after school from October through February.
+The Pep Squad shows their Mercy pride and talent through stepping at basketball games and other spirit activities.
+Try-outs occur in early October.
+Meets two times a week after school from late October through February.
+Shirt purchase required.

 Open to ALL students with or without experience in engineering and programming.
 The Robotics Team will provide students a hands-on opportunity to collaboratively design, build, and program functioning robots for competition.
 Students will work to problem solve and create in a team environment.
 The Robotics Team will meet two-three times a week after school.
 There will be a $50 participation fee to cover supplies.

 Meets 2 times a week during pattern C block.
 While Mercy’s newspaper is published in the class Digital Publications: (Journalism), any student from any year level who wants to write for the paper is enthusiastically invited to join the staff.
 If a student is interested in writing for Mercy's newspaper and is not in this class, email Ms. Yanson @ firstname.lastname@example.org.